camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 -	`Resource Server`: the server that exposes protected resources to Applications.
 The Resource Server requires a valid access token to be provided before allowing access to the protected resource.
 -	`Scope`: the OpenID Connect scope which maps one or more protected resources, some scopes may require processing of Personal Data.
 - `Subscriber`: the mobile subscriber of the Operator.
 The Subscriber is usually also the End-User, but this is not always the case.
 For example, a parent may be the Subscriber of a mobile subscription for their child, the End-User.
-- `Target Device`: the device, which is the resource (target) impacted by an API call.
+- `Target Device`: the device, which is the main resource (target) impacted by an API call and for which consent might need to be collected from resource owner.
 - `Three-Legged Access Token`: an access token that involves three parties: the Resource Owner (User), the Authorization Server (operated by the Operator or Aggregator), and the client (the ASP's Application).
 In CAMARA, Three-Legged Access Tokens are typically created using the OIDC Authorization Code flow or Client-Initiated Backchannel Authentication (CIBA) flow.
 - `Two-Legged Access Token`: an access token that involves two parties, the Authorization Server (operated by the Operator or Aggregator), and the client (the ASP's Application); the Two-Legged Access Token does not include a Resource Owner (User).
 The Authorization Server does not autenticate a User, nor can User Consent be captured or validated for Two-Legged Access Tokens; therefore Two-Legged Access Tokens must only be used for CAMARA APIs that do not process Personal Data.